Whth/Pic-Eval/README.md

-# Mieka-ChatBot-Plugin-Template
+# Pic-Eval
-a Template repo for Mieka-ChatBot-Plugin
+a chatbot plugin that allows sending picture and store according the score marked by users